 Contractor will perform an analysis of how ICANN implemented the Board-approved recommendations from the first Security, Stability and Resiliency Review, identifying gaps between the intent of the recommendations and actual implementation.
 Contractor’s analysis and conclusions will be documented in a written report.
 The contractor will review various materials provided by ICANN (i.e. SSR1 Final Report, Implementation updates, Implementation Briefings, etc.) and work in coordination with the designated Review Team members to develop suitable work plan and methodology.

-Contractor must be available to attend all meetings related to the SSR2 Review Team’s work on the implementation of SSR1 recommendations as requested by ICANN Staff or the designated members of the SSR2 Review Team.
+Contractor must be available to attend meetings related to the SSR2 Review Team’s work on the implementation of SSR1 recommendations, as requested by the designated members of the SSR2 Review Team.
 Remote participation in these meetings will be acceptable and the meetings would not exceed 4 hours per week.

 The materials that the Contractor will be responsible for reviewing and assessing in order to prepare the final report include: